Trubenova/gridCoal/README.md

 These cells must not be empty at the final time point (presence), but could be empty in the past.
 Two samples are taken from each indicated deme.

-If no file is supplied, all samples that are not empty at presence are sampled.
+If no file is supplied, all samples that are not empty at presence are sampled, and a Sample_list.txt file is created in the output directory.

 #### Example
 SampleList.txt: